Ready to take your leadership skills to the next level?

 Who Should Apply?

-Applicants must be active TMA members in good standing, under the age of 40 or in the first eight years of practice.
+Applicants must be active TMA members in good standing and in their first eight years of practice post-residency.
 TMALC alumni represent a variety of specialties and practice settings – the main requirement for participation is a desire to learn, grow, and have a positive impact on the field of medicine.

 Applicants must agree to attend all scheduled class sessions.
 Click here to view the schedule.